Troupes, Cumulants, and Stack-Sorting: Introduction

 The combination of the Refined Tree Fertility Formula and the VHC Cumulant Formula provides a new method for analyzing the stack-sorting map, which we will illustrate with several applications.
-One application is a result that was originally proven in \cite{DefantEngenMiller}, which states that \emph{uniquely sorted} permutations (i.e., permutations with exactly one preimage under $s$) are enumerated by the absolute values of the classical cumulants of the standard semicircular law (known as Lassalle numbers).
+One application is a result that was originally proven in \cite{DefantEngenMiller}, which states that \emph{uniquely sorted} permutations (i.e., permutations with exactly one preimage under $s$) are enumerated by the absolute values of the classical cumulants of the standard semicircular law, known as Lassalle numbers.
+This is interesting because it was once an open problem to find a combinatorial interpretation of the Lassalle numbers, and uniquely sorted permutations provide arguably the most natural such interpretation.

 For another application, we consider the problem of computing the expected value $\mathbb E(D_n)$, where $D_n=\des(s(\sigma))+1$ and $\sigma$ is chosen uniformly at random from $S_{n-1}$.
 Here, $\des$ denotes the permutation statistic that counts descents.
 One can view $\des(s(\sigma))+1$ as a measure of how far $s(\sigma)$ is from the identity permutation $123\cdots (n-1)$.
 It is not at all clear how one could use standard methods to prove that the limit $\lim\limits_{n\to\infty}\dfrac{\mathbb E(D_n)}{n}$ even exists.
 Using free probability, we will not only show that this limit exists, but will see that it is equal to $3-e$.
 In fact, this will follow from the shockingly simple exact formula